The holonomy braiding for $\mathcal{U}_\xi(\mathfrak{sl}_2)$ in terms of geometric quantum dilogarithms: The R -matrix in the Fourier dual basis

 \begin{lemma} There is a continuous function \(\Upsilon : \widetilde A_3 \to \CC^{\times}\) such that

-for each \(\widetilde a \in \widetilde A_3\). \end{lemma} \begin{proof} Recall from \cref{thm:R-matrix-exists} that the \(R\)-matrices (which are explicit finite matices) defining \(\jfunc\) are characterized up to a scalar as intertwiners of the outer \(R\)-matrix \(\R\) (an algebra automorphism).
+for each \(\widetilde a \in \widetilde A_3\). \end{lemma} \begin{proof} Recall from \cref{thm:R-matrix-exists} that the \(R\)-matrices defining \(\jfunc\) are characterized up to a scalar as intertwiners of the outer \(R\)-matrix \(\R\) (an algebra automorphism).
 Because \(\R\) satisfies a colored Yang-Baxter equation the \(R\)-matrices do as well, at least up to a scalar.
 This scalar is \(\Upsilon\), and because \(\jfunc\) is continuous it must be as well. \end{proof}

 \begin{lemma} For any \(\widetilde{a} \in \widetilde{A}_{3}\)

 \end{lemma} \begin{proof} The determinant of \(\jfunc(D_{\RIII}, \widetilde a)\) is the product of the determinants of braidings for each of the \(6\) crossings raised to the \(\nr\)th power.
 It thus suffices to show that the product of these determinants is \(\pm 1\).
 In \cref{thm:R-mat-det} we showed that the determinant of the braiding at a log-colored crossing \(c\) of sign \(\epsilon\) is